ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/_review.md

             CCA requires the Realm Management Extension (RME) of Armv9-A architecture, as well as support within the software stack running on the device.
     - questions:
         question: >
-            kvmtool supports the creation of realm guests.
+            kvmtool supports the creation of Realm guests.
         answers:
             - "True"
             - "False"